 The Parish Council is elected every four years.
-The next elections for Bishopstoke Parish Council were due to be in May this year but due to the Coronavirus pandemic, and the national lockdown, these elections have been put back to May 2021.
-This means that the current councillors have had their terms of office extended from four years to five.
+The recent elections for Bishopstoke Parish Council were due to be in May 2020 but due to the Coronavirus pandemic, and the national lockdown, these elections were put back to May 2021.
+This meant that those elected in 2016 had their terms of office extended from four years to five.
 Councillors elected in May 2021 will serve for just three years and then from 2024 the election cycle will be back on track.

 In normal circumstances should a vacancy appear on the Parish Council the Borough Council elections officer would be notified and notices would be displayed on the Parish noticeboards and on the website stating that a vacancy exists.
 There is then a period of 14 days, not including bank holidays and weekends, where electors of Bishopstoke can contact the Borough Council to request a by-election.
 If 10 or more electors do this then a by-election will be called in the normal way.
 If fewer than 10 electors contact the Borough Council then there is no by-election and instead the Parish has the chance to fill the vacancy by a process known as co-option.